Student Code of Conduct

 - Remand (order back) the case to the original Judicial Board.
 Cases may be remanded if specified procedural errors or errors in interpretation of college regulations or policy were so substantial as to effectively deny a fair hearing, or if new and significant evidence became available which could not have been discovered before or during the original hearing.

 - Cases may be dismissed if the findings are held to be arbitrary and capricious.
-On appeal, the decision of the Dean shall be final and conclusive.
+On appeal, the decision of the President’s Designee shall be final and conclusive.

-- The Student Code of Conduct shall be reviewed every three (3) years under the direction of the Dean of Student Services.
+- The Student Code of Conduct shall be reviewed every three (3) years under the direction of the President’s Designee.